Udanoceratops: Palaeobiology

 Udanoceratops, like all ceratopsians, was a herbivore.
 The short, deep jaws would have given the animal a powerful bite.
 The toothless beak would have served to grasp and crop stems or leaves, and as in other leptoceratopsids, the teeth would have met with an action that combined shearing and crushing.
-The feeding adaptations seen in leptoceratopsids suggest a diet of relatively tough food items, however little is known about the plants that grew in the Gobi Desert during the Cretaceous.
+The feeding adaptations seen in leptoceratopsids suggest a diet of relatively tough food items, however though little is known about the plants that grew in the Gobi Desert during the Cretaceous.
 The type specimen does bear an injury to its face, possibly caused by the biting of another Udanoceratops.
-This might also explain its hard bite as having some sort of social or defensive function.
-In 2008, Tereschenko suggested that Udanoceratops was somewhat aquatic in its habits, based on its high neural spines, the lateral compression of its tail, and the shape of its ungual (which he suggested also implied semiaquatic tendencies in Protoceratops); he argued the same in a paper published in 2013 coauthored with T. Singer.
+This might also explain its strong bite force as having some sort of social or defensive function.
+In 2008, Tereschenko suggested that Udanoceratops was somewhat aquatic in its habits, based on its high neural spines, the lateral compression of its tail, and the shape of its ungual (which he suggested also implied semiaquatic tendencies in Protoceratops); he argued the same in a paper published in 2013 co-authored with T. Singer.
 In a subsequent paper, however, he rejected this hypothesis, suggesting that the ungual shape of the genus instead correlated more to supporting the animal's weight on loose substrate without sinking.

 Palaeoenvironment

-Udanoceratops is known from the Djadokhta Formation in Mongolia, which dates back to the Late Cretaceous about 71 million to 75 million years ago, being deposited during a rapid sequence of polarity changes in the late part of the Campanian stage.
-Dominant sediments at Djadokhta include dominant reddish-orange and pale orange to light gray, medium to fine-grained sands and sandstones, caliche, and sparse fluvial (river-deposited) processes.
-Based on these components, the paleoenvironments of the Djadokhta Formation are interpreted as having a hot, semiarid climate with large dune fields/sand dunes and several short-lived water bodies, similar to the modern Gobi Desert.
+Udanoceratops is known from the Djadochta Formation in Mongolia, which dates back to the Late Cretaceous about 71 million to 75 million years ago, being deposited during a rapid sequence of polarity changes in the late part of the Campanian stage.
+Dominant sediments at Djadochta include dominant reddish-orange and pale orange to light gray, medium to fine-grained sands and sandstones, caliche, and sparse fluvial (river-deposited) processes.
+Based on these components, the paleoenvironments of the Djadochta Formation are interpreted as having a hot, semiarid climate with large dune fields/sand dunes and several short-lived water bodies, similar to the modern Gobi Desert.
 It is estimated that at the end of the Campanian age and into the Maastrichtian the climate would shift to the more mesic (humid/wet) conditions seen in the Nemegt Formation.

-The Djadokhta Formation is separated into a lower Bayn Dzak Member and upper Turgrugyin Member; in both of these members, the related Protoceratops is a dominant part of the fauna The Bayn Dzak member (mostly the Bayn Dzak locality) has yielded the dromaeosaurids Halszkaraptor and Velociraptor mongoliensis; oviraptorid Oviraptor; ankylosaurid Pinacosaurus grangeri; Protoceratops; and troodontid Saurornithoides.
+The Djadochta Formation is separated into a lower Bayn Dzak Member and upper Turgrugyin Member; in both of these members, the related Protoceratops is a dominant part of the fauna The Bayn Dzak member (mostly the Bayn Dzak locality) has yielded the dromaeosaurids Halszkaraptor and Velociraptor mongoliensis; oviraptorid Oviraptor; ankylosaurid Pinacosaurus grangeri; Protoceratops; and troodontid Saurornithoides.
 Ukhaa Tolgod, a highly fossiliferous locality is also included in the Bayn Dzak member. and its dinosaur paleofauna is composed of alvarezsaurids Kol and Shuvuuia; ankylosaurid Minotaurasaurus; birds Apsaravis and Gobipteryx; dromaeosaurid Tsaagan; oviraptorids Citipati and Khaan; troodontids Almas and Byronosaurus; and a new, unnamed protoceratopsid closely related to Protoceratops.
 In the Turgrugyin Member (mainly Tugriken Shireh locality), the bird Elsornis; dromaeosaurids Mahakala and Velociraptor mongoliensis; and ornithomimid Aepyornithomimus are known.
 The Udan Sayr site, from which Udanoceratops' holotype was recovered, has also born fossils of Avimimus and Protoceratops.